bhargav2143/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/04-Commands-and-Arguments-in-Docker.md

 - There are different ways of specifying the command either the command simply as is in a shell form or in a JSON array format.

   ![sleep1](../../images/sleep1.PNG)
+  The main purpose of a CMD is to provide defaults for an executing container.
+These defaults can include an executable, or they can omit the executable, in which case you must specify an ENTRYPOINT instruction as well.
+  FROM ubuntu
+ENTRYPOINT ["top", "-b"]
+CMD ["-c"]
 - Now, build the docker image
   ```
   $ docker build -t ubuntu-sleeper .